harvest-masterclass-devops/dotnet-webapp/readme.md

   * `choco list --localonly` to show your locally installed stuff
 * Make sure you switch your docker to 'linux containers' mode (in the context menu).

+## Installing

+* `/manifests` contains a minimal example to get this running.
+* `/helm-chart` contains a chart that allows you to tweak the installation because the most important values are templated.

 # Resources

 * https://dev.to/mcklmt/build-and-deploy-net-5-app-with-github-actions-1de